 It puts added pressure on the content producers to be creating great stuff.
 It needs to be packaged in all sorts of different ways.
 For our clients, a lot of their core output is insights and ideas.
 You think of a policy paper that’s 40 pages of research representing three years of their work which isn’t the best stuff for Twitter.

-There’s no reason not to repurpose existing content; it’s a tool used by many savvy marketers to once again showcase their best content, whether it’s evergreen or easily updated.
+There’s no reason not to repurpose existing content; it’s a tool used by many savvy marketers to showcase their best content, whether it’s evergreen or easily updated.
 You can promote it on different platforms, in an email newsletter, as an infographic, or, even better, in a video.

 Social engagement (9:04)